Canadian siblings born four months early set record as the world's most premature twins

 Then, they say, they "prayed hard," with Rajendram determined to keep the babies inside her just a few hours longer.

-Just one hour after midnight on March 4, 2022, at 22 weeks gestation, Adiah Laelynn Nadarajah was born weighing under 12 ounces.
+Just one hour after midnight on March 4, 2022, at 22 weeks gestation, Adiah Laelynn Nadarajah was born weighing less than 12 ounces.
 Her brother, Adrial Luka Nadarajah, joined her 23 minutes later, weighing not quite 15 ounces.

 It is a record these parents say they want broken as soon as possible so more babies are given the opportunity to survive.